King doubles down on controversial 'babies' tweet

 "You cannot rebuild your civilization with somebody else's babies.
 You've got to keep your birth rate up, and that you need to teach your children your values," King said, paraphrasing remarks he said he's delivered to audiences in Europe.
 "In doing so, you can grow your population, you can strengthen your culture, and you can strengthen your way of life."

-King said he'd like to see less of an emphasis on race in the future, idealizing an "America that is just so homogenous that we look a lot the same."
-He said that was possible thanks to trends in inter-marriage.
+King said he'd like to see less of an emphasis on race in the future.

+"If you go down the road a few generations, or maybe centuries, with the inter-marriage, I'd like to see an America that is just so homogenous that we look a lot the same," he said.

 King, who was expressing support in his original tweet for far-right Dutch candidate Geert Wilders, predicted that "Europe will be entirely transformed within a half-century."